 Too much online work had turned my monkey mind into a roaming beast that needed to be tamed.
 My regular morning meditation no longer did the trick.
 Practicing mindfulness had become another item on my to-do list.

 20 minutes meditation in the morning before the busyness of daily life has had a chance to frazzle me, had become too easy.
 Tick, done, next item on the list please.

 A week living alongside monastics, learning from those who practice deeply, was what I needed to integrate mindfulness more fully into my life.
-As soon as my foot had healed, together with my then 19-year old niece I boarded a plane to Bangkok, bound for Thai Plum Village, the largest mindfulness meditation practice centre in Asia in Thich Nhat Hahn’s tradition.
+As soon as my foot had healed, together with my then 19-year old niece I boarded a plane to Bangkok, bound for Thai Plum Village, the largest mindfulness meditation practice centre in Asia in Thich Nhat Hanh’s tradition.

 About 3 hours outside of Bangkok, at the edge of Khao Yai National Park, Thai Plum Village is home to about 180 monastics, most of whom are young Vietnamese disciples.
-Since the end of last year, it is also the home of Thay (which means ‘teacher’), as Thich Nhat Hahn, the master of mindful living, is affectionately referred to by his students.
+In 2017, when I visited, it was also home to Thay (meaning ‘teacher’), as Thich Nhat Hanh, the master of mindful living, is affectionately referred to by his students.
 He’d moved to Thailand from France after suffering a stroke and before being allowed to resettle at the Root Temple in Hue, Vietnam, the place of his original ordination at the age of 16.

 Here is what living for a week at Plum Village Thailand taught me about mindfulness:

 Mindfulness is not a tool, it’s a lifestyle

 I’ve always thought of mindfulness as a tool that helps us stay centred and focused in today’s frazzled world.
 Learning to become more mindful, I assumed, was just a matter of sharpening my tools, like the edge of a blunt knife.